 Find detailed information about the occupation, including typical duties and working conditions, in the links below:

-The University of Manitoba does not offer specific training in Industrial/Occupational Hygiene, but does offer some related programs and courses.
+The University of Manitoba does not offer specific training in Industrial/Occupational Hygiene, but does offer related programs and courses.
 Students interested in becoming a certified industrial/occupational hygienist may choose to complete a related degree prior to taking an registration exam.
-Practice within this field requires post-secondary education in biology, chemistry, physics, engineering (ABiH) or environmental science (ECO Canada).
+Background education for this field may include post-secondary education in industrial health and safety, biology, chemistry, physics, engineering or environmental science (ABIH & ECO Canada).

 U of M Academic Calendar